-For the June 30, 2015 valuation, the actuarial assumed rate of return is made up of a price inflation assumption of 3.00% and a real rate of return assumption of 4.75% for a total of 7.75% per year, net of investment expenses.
-This assumption was adopted by the Board to be effective in the June 30, 2011 valuation based on the 2005-2010 Experience Study.
-The New Hampshire Retirement System is undergoing an experience study covering the period from July 1, 2010 to June 30, 2015.
-The study has not been completed to date.
-The assumed rate of return will be reviewed in more detail and any recommended changes will be discussed with the Board.
+For the June 30, 2017 valuation, the actuarial assumed rate of return is made up of a price inflation assumption of 2.50% and a real rate of return assumption of 4.75% for a total of 7.25% per year, net of investment expenses.
+This assumption was adopted by the Board to be effective in the June 30, 2015 valuation based on the 2010-2015 Experience Study.

-Based on our independent analysis using NHRS' target asset allocation and capital market assumptions from 8 nationally recognized investment consultants, we have calculated a mean arithmetic rate of return of 7.59% over a 5-10 year horizon and 7.79% if we include two consultant's 30-year horizon expectations.
-The current NHRS net investment rate assumption of 7.75% is reasonable when compared to our 7.59% - 7.79% and NEPC's 7.48% current estimates for the expected rate of return.
+Based on our independent analysis using NHRS' target asset allocation and current capital market assumptions from 8 nationally recognized investment consultants, we have calculated a mean arithmetic rate of return of 6.97% over a 5-10 year horizon and 7.66% over a 20-30 year horizon if we use 4 consultant's 20-30-year horizon expectations.
+The current NHRS net investment rate assumption of 7.25% is reasonable when compared to our 6.97% - 7.66% and NEPC's 7.49% current estimates for the expected rate of return.